cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 	* Cold cardioplegia is cardioprotective for ischaemia
 	* Cardioplegia may be delivered:
 		* Retrograde via the coronary sinus
 		Typically retrograde will preserve LV function better than anterograde, especially when there is AR or severe CAD.
-The same benefit is not seen in RV function, as the RV is drained via the anterior cardiac veins.
+The same protection does not extend to the RV, as the RV is drained via the anterior cardiac veins.
+			* Cardioplegia delivery will cause rise in coronary sinus pressure
 		* Anterograde via the coronary arteries